Have you seen Newts return to mate?

 - They travel at night for safety from predators.

-- They prefer ponds covered with a lot of rafting plants and with plenty of oxygenating plants in the deeper water.
+- Newts prefer ponds covered with a lot of rafting plants on the marginal shelf and plenty of oxygenating plants in the deeper water.

-- They use all these plants for hiding places and they also use the leaves of the rafting plants for the female to lay her eggs.
+- They use the leaves of the rafting plants for the female to lay her eggs in.

 - Ponds without fish are more successful for breeding newts.

-- She should absorb this which will lead to the fertilisation of her eggs.
+- She absorbs the sperm leading to the fertilisation of her eggs.

-- She lays these in the plant growth and folds them into the leaves of rafting plants like Myosotis scorpioides, Veronica beccabunga, Mentha aquatica or Rorippa nasturtium aquaticum.
+- The eggs are laid into the fold of a leaf of rafting plants like Myosotis scorpioides, Veronica beccabunga, Mentha aquatica or Rorippa nasturtium aquaticum.

-- To find out if you have newts mating in your pond - check your pond plant clumps looking for signs of folded leaves at the water surface.
+- To find out if you have female newts laying eggs in your pond - check your rafting pond plant clumps looking for signs of folded leaves at the water surface.